NEWS RELEASE: Pile Burning in Big Chico Creek Canyon Funded by the Sierra Nevada Conservancy

 “Good fire” is coming to help restore ecosystem health and reduce wildfire risk.
-The BCFSC contracts professional prescribed fire crews to restore beneficial, low-intensity fire to Butte County’s landscapes—reducing catastrophic
+The BCFSC contracts professional prescribed fire crews to restore beneficial, low-intensity fire to Butte County’s landscapes.
+We

 Good Fire for Healthy Landscapes: BCFSC Prescribed Burns in Butte County Read More »